insightsengineering/rbmi/misc/joss_manuscript/paper.md

 - `analyse()` - analyses each of the multiple imputed datasets
 - `pool()` - combines the analysis results across imputed datasets into a single statistic

-This modular design creates a user-friendly and extensible environment that allow the user to have a direct control on all the phases of the estimation process.
+This modular design creates a user-friendly and extensible environment that allows the user to have a direct control on all the phases of the estimation process.
 In addition, a variety of helper functions have been implemented to further support the user.

 The `draws()` function has 3 input arguments: